"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 For example, you might say:

 This should give the interviewer a snapshot of where you started and how you have evolved.
-Keep it simple and to the point, but make sure it highlights your overall professional trajectory.
+Keep it simple and to the point, but make sure it strengthens your overall trajectory.

 2. Highlight relevant experiences